ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Experimental Setups

 \subsection{Evaluation Metrics}

-We employ three widely-used evaluation metrics for binary classification tasks, all of which are interpreted as ``higher is better'':

-\begin{itemize} \item \textbf{AUROC, AUPRC}: These complementary metrics assess model performance across various classification thresholds.
+We employ three widely-used evaluation metrics for binary classification tasks, all of which are interpreted as ``higher is better'': \begin{itemize} \item \textbf{AUROC, AUPRC}: These complementary metrics assess model performance across various classification thresholds.
 AUROC is valued in clinical settings~\cite{auroc_better}, while AUPRC is particularly useful for imbalanced datasets~\cite{kim2022auprc}.
-Together, they provide a comprehensive view of the model's discriminative ability. \item \textbf{min(+P, Se)}: This metric takes the minimum value between precision (+P) and sensitivity (Se), offering a balanced assessment of model performance by ensuring a good balance between correctly identifying positive cases and minimizing false positives~\cite{ma2022safari}. \end{itemize}
+Together, they provide a comprehensive view of the model's discriminative ability. \item \textbf{min(+P, Se)}: This metric takes the minimum value between precision (+P) and sensitivity (Se), offering a balanced assessment of model performance by correctly identifying positive cases and minimizing false positives~\cite{ma2022safari}. \end{itemize}

+For readability purposes, in the performance tables below, \textbf{bold} indicates the best results.
+Values are presented as mean±std, with metrics multiplied by 100.